g0v1ndN/job-application-form/README.md

 </div>

 ## About:
-Welcome to my basic job application form, which I created using HTML and CSS to gain a better understanding of these languages.
-As a beginner in web development, I am eager to learn and improve my skills.
-Through building this form, I have delved into the basics of HTML and CSS and learned how they can be used to create a simple yet functional job application form.
+This project is a basic job application form built using HTML and CSS.
+It demonstrates the use of these languages for creating a simple and functional web form.

 ## Features:
 1. The webpage is an HTML form used for job applications for web development.